alexellis/jaas/README.md

 * [OpenFaaS.com](https://www.openfaas.com)

-> The OpenFaaS project has dozens of contributors and thousands of GitHub stars - if you're here because you want to run short-lived functions then I highly recommend checking out OpenFaaS now.
+> The OpenFaaS project has dozens of contributors and thousands of GitHub stars - if you're here because you want to run short-lived functions then try it out today for asynchronous invocations, dashboards, scale-to-zero, and detailed metrics.

+## Sponsor this project 🏆

+If you want to see this project developed or are using it commercially, then please [sponsor it here](https://github.com/sponsors/alexellis)

 ## Get started